tee4tao/Taskmanager/README.md

 - Click the checkbox to mark tasks as completed
 - Click the star icon to mark tasks as important
-- Hover over a task to see edit and delete options
+- Click on a task to see edit and delete options
-- On mobile, use the drag handle (vertical dots) to reorder tasks
-- On desktop, drag and drop tasks to reorder them
+- Drag and drop tasks to reorder them

 ### Filtering and Sorting Tasks

 - Use the search box to find specific tasks
 - Toggle "Show completed" to show/hide completed tasks
-- Filter by priority, category, or starred status
+- Open the sidebar to see options to filter by planned, important or my day
 - Sort tasks by importance, due date, alphabetically, or creation date

-## Mobile Features

-The application includes several mobile-optimized features:

-- **Touch-friendly Drag and Drop**: Custom implementation for smooth reordering on mobile
-- **Visible Controls**: Action buttons are always visible on mobile (no hover required)
-- **Responsive Layout**: Adapts to different screen sizes
-- **Touch Targets**: Larger touch areas for better mobile interaction

 ## Authentication